dotnetdreamer/awesome-samsung-dex/README.md

 #### How to...
 * Resize keyboard on DeX
-* Run VS Code on DeX
+* Use VS Code on DeX